danecollins/hugo_blog/content/travel/ventura_bike_path.md

 ---
-slug: "ventura_path"
+slug: ventura_path
-title: "Cycling from Carpinteria to Ventura"
+title: Cycling from Carpinteria to Ventura
 date: 2022-01-22
 draft: false
 tags:
   - Cycling
+  - Travel
 categories:
-- Travel
 ---

 There is a path that goes from Rincon Point (with a little effort you can actually start from